encord-team/frontend-assignment/README.md

   <img src="./assets/piece-released.png" width="200px" />

-- Every second the piece falls one row until it can go no further as it either hits the bottom of the grid or lands on top of another piece.
+- Every second the piece falls one row until it can go no further because it would move below the bottom of the grid or occupy the same space as another piece.

 - When a piece has landed then it is placed in that position and all rows that are full are removed from the grid.
 This could be multiple rows.